onnx/onnx-mlir/docs/Dialects/onnx.md

 | Attribute | MLIR Type | Description |
 | :-------: | :-------: | ----------- |
-`axes` | ArrayAttr | 64-bit integer array attribute
+`axes` | ::mlir::ArrayAttr | 64-bit integer array attribute
-`keepdims` | IntegerAttr | 64-bit signless integer attribute
+`keepdims` | ::mlir::IntegerAttr | 64-bit signless integer attribute

 #### Operands:

 | Operand | Description |
 | :-----: | ----------- |
-`data` | memref of any type values or tensor of any type values
+`data` | tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`reduced` | memref of any type values or tensor of any type values
+`reduced` | tensor of 32-bit unsigned integer values or tensor of 64-bit unsigned integer values or tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values

 ### `onnx.ReduceL2` (ONNXReduceL2Op)